Using KPIs to Coach, Not Punish: Building High-Performance Sales Teams

 Case Study 1: SaaS Firm

-In one of our internal engagements with a Sydney-based SaaS firm, we introduced leading indicators, co-created KPIs with reps, and trained managers in active listening—leading to a 38% increase in revenue and 40% rise in rep retention within six months.
-Similar strategies have delivered 30%+ revenue uplift in other SaaS firms.
+In one of our internal engagements with a Sydney-based SaaS firm, we introduced leading indicators, co-created KPIs with the sales team, and trained managers in active listening.
+By using KPIs to coach, the organisation achieved a 38% increase in revenue and a 40% rise in rep retention within six months.
+The same approach has delivered more than 30 percent revenue uplift in other SaaS firms.
 (Learning Elements)

 What changed: